nextcloud/documentation/developer_manual/tutorial.rst

 Controllers
 -----------
 The appframework app provides a simple baseclass for adding controllers.
 Controllers connect your view (templates) with your database.
 Controllers themselves are connected to one or more routes.
+Controllers go into the :file:`controller` directory.

 A controller should be created for each resource.
 Think of it as an URL scheme::